 Research Lab Manager

 Brendan earned a Master degree in biochemistry at the University of Bath, UK.
-Brendan has over 9 year’s research laboratory experience encompassing a broad range of techniques related to the fields of biochemistry, molecular biology, genetics, and cell biology.
-He has also critical knowledge in the laboratory and budget management.
+Brendan is the Research Laboratory Manager and has expertise encompassing a broad range of techniques related to the fields of biochemistry, molecular biology, genetics, and cell biology.
+He has also critical knowledge in laboratory and budget management.
 Brendan joined the Ben-Sahra lab at Northwestern University in March 2019.
 His research is geared towards understanding the regulation of cellular metabolism in cancer cells.

 Eunus S. Ali, Ph.D.